Interacting loop ensembles and Bose gases: Introduction and main results

 where $P_{L_0}: \ell^2(\Z^d) \rightarrow \ell^2(\Lambda_{L_0})$ denotes the canonical orthogonal projection.
 With $\Pi_{L_0,p}$ given as in \eqref{Pi_{L,p}}, and for $A$ an operator on $\ell^2(\Z^d)^{\otimes p}$, we define

-\begin{theorem}[Infinite volume mean-field limit] Let $v$ be as in Assumption \ref{interaction_potential_v^{L}}.
-If $\|v\|_{\ell^1(\Z^d)}$ is sufficiently small depending on $\kappa$, the following limits exist and satisfy the following relations. \begin{itemize} \item[(i)] We have
+\begin{theorem}[Infinite volume mean-field limit] Let $v$ be as in Assumption \ref{interaction_potential_v^{L}} and let $\kappa>1$ be given.
+If $\|v\|_{\ell^1(\Z^d)}$ is sufficiently small depending on $\kappa$ (or if $\kappa$ is large depending on $\|v\|_{\ell^1(\Z^d)}$), the following limits exist and satisfy the following relations. \begin{itemize} \item[(i)] We have

 \item[(ii)] Fix $p \in \N^*$.
 Then for any $L_0 \in \N^*$ we have

 with respect to $\|\cdot\|_{L_0,p}$, uniformly in $L_0$. \end{itemize} \end{theorem}